 K is for the Koffler Student Services Centre at 214 College Street.
 It’s where you will find the UofT Bookstore.

-N is also for nutrition.
+N is for nutrition.
 As a student, you can book a consultation with a nutritionist to discuss your food choices and options.
 Health and Wellness also offers a virtual session in mindful eating called Food and Mood.

 O is for out, as in out of the closet.
 For many students, university is their first opportunity to be their true selves.
 There is support and safety around campus.
 LGBTOUT is Canada’s oldest 2SLGBTQ+ student organization.
 The Sexual and Gender Diversity Office respects and protects the human rights of all members of the University community.